mongodb/docs/source/core/replication.rst

 way for MongoDB to appropriately and fairly handle rollback situations without manual intervention.
 Since rollback situations require an administrator's direct intervention, users should strive to avoid rollbacks as much as possible.
+Until an administrator applies this rollback data, the former primary remains in a "rollback" status.

 The best strategy for avoiding all rollbacks is to ensure :ref:`write propagation <replica-set-write-propagation>` to all or some of the